• Skip to main content

 We invite you to explore our comprehensive list of resources and educational materials designed to help educate you about any orthopedic condition you may face or treatment you may undergo.
 Simply click on the topic below to learn more.

-If you have any questions or concerns regarding your condition or treatment, please feel free to contact Linx Physical Therapy & Wellness Center in Maurepas, Denham Springs, and Baton Rouge, Louisiana at (225) 665-8600.
-To request an appointment, use our secure online appointment request form.
+If you have any questions or concerns regarding your condition or treatment, please feel free to contact Linx Physical Therapy & Wellness Center in Maurepas, Denham Springs, and Baton Rouge, Louisiana at (225) 665-8600 or (225)698-1144.

 This information is intended for educational and informational purposes only.
 It should not be used in place of an individual consultation, examination, or the medical advice of your doctor.
 This information should not be relied upon to determine a diagnosis or course of treatment.